 Findlay Spence

-Findlay was a scholar at the Royal College of Music in London where he studied with Melissa Phelps, and he is now mentored by John Myerscough of the Doric String Quartet.
+Findlay was a scholar at the Royal College of Music in London where he studied with Melissa Phelps, and he was then mentored by John Myerscough of the Doric String Quartet.
+He received an International Artist Diploma from the Royal Northern College of Music in 2025.
+Previously he studied at St. Mary's Music School in Edinburgh with Ruth Beauchamp.

 Findlay plays Robert Brewer Young’s ‘Rostropovich’ cello, generously loaned to him by the St. Paul’s Foundation.